-Critical freshwater habitats includes those portions of streams, rivers, wetlands, lakes and their associated channel migration zones and floodplains that provide habitat for priority species at any stage in their life cycles, and provide critical ecosystem-wide processes, as established in WAC 173-26-221(2)(c)(iv) and 24.25.005 TCC.
-Specific standards follow.
+Critical freshwater habitats includes those portions of streams, rivers, wetlands, lakes and their associated channel migration zones and floodplains that provide habitat for priority species at any stage in their life cycles, and provide critical ecosystem-wide processes, as established in WAC 173-26-221(2)(c)(iv) and 24.25.005 TCC in Appendix E. Critical freshwater habitats are subject to the requirements of this Program and standards within Appendix E which regulate Fish and Wildlife Habitat Conservation Areas.